-Over the past few years the basic guidelines for lending money on investment properties has changed greatly.
-At one time, during the late 1990’s and in to the early 2000’s, multiple mortgage lenders offered various loans designed specifically for buying a rental property.
-However, with the real estate crash all of that has changed.
+Over the past few years, the basic guidelines for lending money on investment properties have changed greatly.
+At one time, during the late 1990s and into the early 2000s, multiple mortgage lenders offered various loans designed specifically for buying a rental property.
+However, with the real estate crash, all of that has changed.
 Listed below are the basic rules for buying investment properties in the current economic climate.

 Type of Loan